Inspirati/esp32-i2s-slm/README.md

  - ESP8266 and ESP32 OLED driver for SSD1306 displays @ 4.6.1+sha.f90368e

 --------------------------------------------------------------------------------
-The following content is preservered from the <a href="https://github.com/ikostoski/esp32-i2s-slm">original</a> author, Ivan Kostoski
+The following is preserved from the <a href="https://github.com/ikostoski/esp32-i2s-slm">original</a> author, Ivan Kostoski
 --------------------------------------------------------------------------------

 # Sound Level Meter with Arduino IDE, ESP32 and I<sup>2</sup>S MEMS microphone